ID: 613

 Conference Topic: G5.
 Climate change

 Assessing climate risks is increasingly complex amid climate misinformation and polarized debates.
-Practitioners must balance scientific rigour with sensitive communication, engaging stakeholders and integrating risk assessment into impact assessment.
-This session invites experts to share experiences on effectively incorporating climate change risk
+Practitioners must balance scientific rigour with sensitive communication when integrating climate risk into impact assessment.
+This session discusses misinformation from climate negotiations to individual projects and presents a range of approaches from indigenous people to international financial institutions.

 Status: approve